Nottingham Academy Wildcats

 The Perform programme provides 10 hours of provision a week for each Student-Athlete.

 - Individual Skills Session

 - Film Analysis

 Coach Kenrick Liburd leads the Perform Programme, Kenrick is vastly experienced having coached professional Basketball for several years.
-He has worked in the USA for the majority of his career, but has been back in the UK for four years.
-He is the current Great Britain Under 16 Women’s Coach and it is his first year coaching the Nottingham Wildcats Women’s Club in their professional league, the WBBL (Women’s British Basketball League).
+He has worked in the USA for the majority of his career but has been back in the UK for four years.
+He is current Great Britain Under 16 Women’s Coach and it is his first year coaching the Nottingham Wildcats Women’s Club in their professional league, the WBBL (Women’s British Basketball League).